microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

     ..\vcpkg\vcpkg new --application
     ```

-    The `vcpkg new` command will add a `vcpkg.json` file and a `vcpkg-configuration.json` file to your projects directory.
+    The `vcpkg new` command adds a `vcpkg.json` file and a `vcpkg-configuration.json` file to your projects directory.
 The `vcpkg.json` file should look like this:

     ```json
     {}